wykthor-btracker/Linked-list-library/README.md

 gcc -c LL.c -o LL.o
 ```

-Then on the created repository, include the header LL.h file.
+Then on the created repository,on the file you wish to use the library, include the header LL.h file.

 ```
 #include "LL.h"